michal-h21/make4ht/README.md

 `Make:image` takes two parameters, a `Lua` pattern to match the image name, and the action.

-Action can be either string template with the conversion command, or a function which takes a table with parameters as an argument.
+Action can be either a string template with the conversion command, or a function that takes a table with parameters as an argument.

 There are three parameters:

   - `output` - output image filename
-  - `source` - `dvi` file with the pictures
+  - `source` - `DVI` file with the pictures
   - `page`   - page number of the converted image

 ## The `mode` variable